gittest20202/kubernetes-notes/gatekeeper.md

 - The `input.review` object stores the admission request under evaluation.
 It has the following fields

-  - **dryRun**: Describes if the request was invoked by kubectl --dry-run.
+  - `dryRun`: Describes if the request was invoked by `kubectl --dry-run`.
 This cannot be populated by Kubernetes for audit.
-  - **kind**: The resource kind, group, version of the request object under evaluation.
+  - `kind`: The resource kind, group, version of the request object under evaluation.
-  - **name**: The name of the request object under evaluation.
-It may be empty if the deployment expects the API server to generate a name for the requested resource.
+  - `name`: The name of the request object under evaluation.
+It may be empty if the deployment expects the API server to generate a name for the `requested resource`.
-  - **namespace**: The namespace of the request object under evaluation.
+  - `namespace`: The namespace of the request object under evaluation.
 Empty for cluster scoped objects.
-  - **object**: The request object under evaluation to be created or modified.
+  - `object`: The request object under evaluation to be created or modified.
-  - **oldObject**: The original state of the request object under evaluation.
-This is only available for UPDATE operations.
+  - `oldObject`: The original state of the request object under evaluation.
+This is only available for `UPDATE` operations.
-  - **operation**: The operation for the request (e.g. CREATE, UPDATE).
+  - `operation`: The operation for the request `(e.g. CREATE, UPDATE)`.
 This cannot be populated by Kubernetes for audit.
-  - **uid**: The request's unique identifier.
+  - `uid`: The request's unique identifier.
 This cannot be populated by Kubernetes for audit.
-  - **userInfo**: The request's user's information such as username, uid, groups, extra.
+  - `userInfo`: The request's user's information such as username, uid, groups, extra.
 This cannot be populated by Kubernetes for audit.

 - Validation
 ```